aswaitsme/simple-chatbot-java/README.md

 # simple-chatbot-java
-very small chatbot program in java.
+Very small chatbot program in java.

 1. It has nothing in beginning.
 2. you can ask a question.